 OSHA 10 is not considered difficult to pass—about 75% of trainees succeed on their first attempt.
 If you don’t pass initially, you’re allowed two additional attempts to retake the final exam.
 The course is designed to help learners understand and retain essential safety information, making success very achievable.

-Yes, the OSHA 10-Hour is helpful for anyone employed in the construction sector to ensure safety and compliance with OSHA regulations.
+Yes, the OSHA 10-Hour is helpful for anyone employed in the construction sector to ensure safety and adherence with OSHA regulations.

 OSHA 10 cards do not officially expire and are valid for life.
 However, some employers, unions, and state or local regulations may require workers to refresh their training every 3 to 5 years to stay current with safety standards and best practices.
 Regular retraining helps ensure that employees remain aware of updated OSHA guidelines and workplace safety protocols relevant to their specific industry.